JD Aid & Scholarships

 Consistent with its mission as a public, land-grant institution, the College of Law is committed to accessibility and affordability.
 The College offers an extensive number of scholarships – including full-tuition and half-tuition scholarships – for JD students who show particular promise for success in the study and practice of law.

-In the 2015-16 academic year, 99% of the JD student body received scholarships to attend the College of Law at Illinois.
+Over 90% of the student body receives a scholarship to attend the College of Law at Illinois.

 The College of Law has a variety of named scholarships available for incoming as well as current students.
 These represent just some of the scholarship support that is available for students.
 All students are automatically considered for College of Law scholarships.
 The College also provides assistance and information for students wishing to apply for outside scholarship support.